eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 {{% notice tip %}}
 The Kafka client configuration is composed of a number of properties that have an ambiguous mapping to environment variable names.
-For example, the property keys `a.b`, `a-b` and `a_b` would all map to the environment variable `A_B`.
+For example, the property key `"bootstrap.servers"` in the `hono.kafka.commonClientConfig` map would have the same mapping to an environment variable as `"bootstrap-servers"` and `"bootstrap_servers"` (they would all map to `__BOOTSTRAP_SERVER__`).

-To resolve this ambiguity, the configuration framework relies on the correct property being defined in a configuration source with a lower precedence than the environment variable configuration source.
+To resolve this ambiguity and allow ambiguous properties to be overridden using environment variables, the configuration framework relies on the correct property being defined in a configuration source which uses unambiguous property key representations and has a lower precedence than the environment variable configuration source.
 It's therefore necessary to provide any such configuration property in the `application.yml` file or as a Java system property to help the configuration system disambiguate the property key, even if only providing a placeholder value.
-Once that has been done, it's possible to override the value with an environment variable.
 {{% /notice %}}

 {{% notice tip %}}